RoarkGit/Blue-Academy/content/savage-guides/alexander/a8s.md

 moderate raidwide damage when they reach Brawler.
 Orbs can and should be slowed to stagger their hits.
 Abilities like {{< spell bad_breath >}},
 {{< spell reflux >}}, and {{< spell 4-tonze_weight >}} are good for this.
-Additionally, things like {{< role addle >}} and {{< spell magic_hammer >}} can
+Additionally, things like {{< action addle >}} and {{< spell magic_hammer >}}
-be used to reduce the damage they deal.
+can be used to reduce the damage they deal.
 However, the easiest way to handle this is to just let both orbs hit Brawler at the same time and have everyone
 {{< spell diamondback >}} to survive.

 ### Push Vortexer and Finish Brawler